 However, one backup generator on its own is a single point of failure.
 Parallel installations of generators provide redundancy.

-The generator configuration must also mesh with other parts of an overall uninterruptible power supply solutions like battery backup.
-Which brings us to our next point…
+The generator configuration must also mesh with other parts of an overall uninterruptible power supply solution like battery backup.
+This brings us to our next point…

 Large power generators for data centers often don’t generate electricity immediately.
 There is a start-up time, shorter or longer depending on the type used, even if it is possible to maintain some generators in a pre-heated state for rapid start-up.